 6.02 PERIODIC REVIEW OF STATE AND FEDERAL MANDATES

 The Illinois Association of School Boards shall support legislation for the creation of a Committee on Mandate Review.
-IASB shall support at the state and national level periodic review of all mandates, rules, and regulations affecting local districts.
-Such mandates, rules, and regulations should be broad in scope providing great flexibility in implementation, eased or reduced during periods when state supporting funds are unavailable or reduced, and eliminated if not of benefit to educational opportunities and outcomes.
+IASB shall support at the state and national level, periodic review of all mandates, rules, and regulations affecting local districts.
+Such mandates, rules and regulations should be broad in scope providing great flexibility in implementation, eased, or reduced during periods when state supporting funds are unavailable or reduced, and eliminated if not of benefit to educational opportunities and outcomes.
 All mandates shall be subject to a sunset provision.
 (Adopted 1981; Amended 1988, 2022; Reaffirmed 1985)

 6.03 EDUCATIONAL LABOR RELATIONS BOARD PROCEDURES